 Therapy Sessions on Skype or Zoom Video

-- The problems you are having in your relationship are not new, they are just acerbated by the circumstances.
-Some of your interpersonal dynamics may get heightened, though many couples are discovering surprising and renewed strengths in their ability to be partners and parents.
+- The problems you are having in your relationship may not be new, they are just acerbated by the circumstances.
+Some of your interpersonal dynamics may get heightened, though many couples have discovered surprising and renewed strengths in their ability to be partners and parents.

 - People talk about their feelings and when offering comfort, it’s hard sometimes, to know what they need or want and not what you want.
 That being said, it’s not the best thing to unleash relentless helplessness, powerlessness, fear and anxiety on your partner and other members of your family or friends.
 Your home needs to be a safe place for everyone.
 We need to create a supportive environment not toxic one.

 - People often mistake CARE for CONTROL.
-Especially now.
+Especially these past many months back to 2020.
 Your loved ones may remind you to wash your hands and put on a mask.
 They are not thinking you are irresponsible, they simply care about and are watching over you.

 Those of us who live alone or don’t have a partner, experience some of the same issues as well as a whole other host of others.

-- There can be ANXIETY and DEPRESSION ramping up.
+- There can be ANXIETY and DEPRESSION.
 It is frightening to be going through this living alone.